nofatclips/codecademy-python/sets.md

     fibo = set(1, 1, 2, 3, 5)

+The constructor accepts any kind of iterable object: you can pass a list, for example, and the resulting set will have all the elements in the original list but with duplicates removed.

-We tried to store the first 5 elements in the fibonacci sequence, but we only got four: we only got one instance of the number `1`.
+In the `fibo` example, we tried to store the first 5 elements in the fibonacci sequence, but we only got
+four: that's because Python only stored one instance of the number `1`.
 But let's go by the manual.

 The [manual](http://docs.python.org/2/library/stdtypes.html#set) says that a **set** is an _unordered_ _collection_ of _distinct_ _hashable_ objects.
 Let's break this down.